nicnacnic/speedcontrol-tweetr/README.md

 The text box at the bottom is for when you want to quickly compose and post a tweet without attaching it to a run.
 The limits to character count and media size still apply here as well.

+If you would like your social media team to use Tweetr, but don't want to give them the link to the dashboard, you can always pop out Tweetr to a standalone window.
+To do this, press the new window button in Tweetr's panel, this should pop out the window into a new tab.
+Alternativly, you can also use this link: `http://<your_ip>:9090/bundles/speedcontrol-tweetr/dashboard/tweetr.html?standalone=true`.
+Everything but the edit dialog works (this is a limitation with NodeCG).

 ## Commission Work
 Commission work is available!
 If you don't have any coding experience, or simply don't have time to develop, I can help bring your project or event to life.
 More information can be found by visiting my website at [https://www.nicnacnic.com/commission-work](https://www.nicnacnic.com/commission-work) or contacting me through Discord.